3dem/relion-documents/source/Installation.rst

      # RELION_QSUB_COMMAND: The default for 'Queue submit command'
      # RELION_MINIMUM_DEDICATED: The default for 'Minimum dedicated cores per node'
      # RELION_ALLOW_CHANGE_MINIMUM_DEDICATED: Whether to allow a user to change the 'Minimum dedicated cores per node' field in the GUI
-     # RELION_SHELL: A shell used to launch CTFFIND/GCTF in CtfFind jobs ('csh' by default; only available from 3.1)
+     # RELION_SHELL: A shell used to launch CTFFIND in CtfFind jobs ('csh' by default; only available from 3.1)
      # RELION_SCRATCH_DIR: The default scratch directory in the GUI
      # RELION_STACK_BUFFER: The buffer size used for MRC(S) file I/O, potentially useful on GPFS or Lustre file system.
 See https://github.com/3dem/relion/pull/783 for details.